 In the normal course of business, the Company enters into a variety of derivative financial instrument transactions.
-These derivative financial instruments typically include forward and futures contracts, options on equities and futures contracts, interest rate swaps, credit default swaps, foreign exchange contracts, and to-be-announced securities transactions ("TBAs").
-The

-Company enters into derivative contracts to facilitate client transactions, conduct trading activities and to manage risk.
+These derivative financial instruments typically include to-beannounced securities transactions ("TBAs"), interest rate swaps, forward and futures contracts, options on equities and futures contracts, credit default swaps, and foreign exchange contracts.
+The Company enters into derivative contracts to facilitate client transactions, conduct trading activities and to manage risk.